antariksh39/bet99demo/README.md

 ## SECTION TWO - Getting Client compiled and Running

-1. As client we will be using the command line Curl Command
+1. As client, we will be using the command line Curl Command
-2.
+2. The Command Line Interface comes along with every Operation System.
+In case the curl command is not available, you can download the curl package using [this Guide](https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux).
+3. once the Springboot application is successfully launched, open up the Command Line Interface and run the following command.
+ `curl -v localhost:8080/bet99/todo`
+ This will give the list of all Tasks present in the Redis DB at the moment

 ## SECTION THREE - Application Walkthrough of all services
+There are a total of Five (05) Endpoints in the TODO Applicaiton.
+Here are the details.
 |                |Endpoint                          |HTTP Method|
 |----------------|-------------------------------|-----------------------------|
 |Get List of Todos|`{baseUrl}/bet99/todo` |GET |